 To encourage participation to international cooperation from Japanese businesses with excellent technologies, knowledge and experience which are interested in overseas expansion, JICA provides two types of preparatory survey schemes based on private sector proposals.
-These schemes offer conducting a feasibility study to private companies that submitted the proposals for PPP infrastructure projects and BOP business projects.
-In the past, JICA has selected 34 PPP infrastructure projects such as expressways, water supply and sewerage systems, and 52 projects related to BOP business projects in the areas of health and medical care and agriculture.
-In addition to utilizing the specialized knowledge, funds, and technologies of private sectors to resolve the development issues of developing countries, this gives a push to the overseas expansion of private business as well.
+These schemes offer conducting a feasibility study to private companies that submitted the proposals for PPP infrastructure projects and BOP business.
+In the past, JICA has selected 42 PPP infrastructure projects such as expressways, water supply and sewerage systems, and 76 projects related to BOP business projects in the areas of health and medical care and agriculture (as of December 2013).
+In addition to utilizing the specialized knowledge, funds, and technologies of private sectors to resolve the development issues of developing countries, this gives